CiscoDevNet/esxi-auto-installer/README.md

 ## Pre-requisites

 ESXi Auto-Installer requires Linux or “Unix-like” system with few additional components installed.\
-The install instructions were created using Ubuntu 20.04.2 LTS.
+These install instructions were created using Ubuntu 20.04.2 LTS.

 ## Initial Setup